spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/export-import-cluster-profile.md

 - Your Palette account role must have the `clusterProfile.get` permission to export a cluster profile and `clusterProfile.create` to import a cluster profile.
 Refer to the [Cluster Profile permissions](../../user-management/palette-rbac/project-scope-roles-permissions.md#cluster-profile-admin).

-- Macros used in the profile you want to export must be available in the target environment *before* you import the profile.
+- [Macros](../../registries-and-packs/pack-constraints.md#pack-macros) used in the profile you want to export must be available in the target environment *before* you import the profile.

 :::caution

-If macros are not available in the target environment, create them there before importing the profile.
+If custom macros are not available in the target environment, create them there before importing the profile.
 For instructions on macro creation, review [Macro Support](../../clusters/cluster-management/macros.md#create-your-macro).

 :::